sy2002/QNICE-FPGA/hw/xilinx/MEGA65/README.md

 ### Routing QNICE-FPGA's STDIN/STDOUT

+Press the `RESTORE` key together with the `1` to toggle STDIN between the MEGA65 keyboard and the UART.
+Press `RESTORE` plus `2` to toggle STDOUT between VGA and the UART.

+### Technical Background Info

 The initial Nexys 4 DDR version of QNICE-FPGA sports 16 switches, which are directly linked with the "Switch Register" `0xFF12` (see also `IO$SWITCH_REG` in the file `dist_kit/sysdef.asm`).
 The rightmost